FlowFuse/helm/helm/flowfuse/README.md

  - `forge.npmRegistry.admin.password` Password for a admin user on the registry (default not set)

  ### Ingress
  - `ingress.annotations` ingress annotations (default is `{}`).
-This value is also applied to Editor instances created by FlowForge.
+This value is also applied to Editor instances created by FlowFuse.
  - `ingress.className` ingress class name (default is `"""`).
-This value is also applied to Editor instances created by FlowForge.
+This value is also applied to Editor instances created by FlowFuse.
  - `ingress.certManagerIssuer` the name of the CertManager Issuer to use to create HTTPS certificates. (default is not set)

  `ingress.annotations` values can contain the following tokens that will be replaced as follows: